Tour in the Art of the North Gallery

 Full description.
 Starting in the present day we will "wonder" back through the past to the late 1800s, learning about Anchorage and Alaska through the stories of the individuals who lived here.
 The tour starts on the back patio of the famous Kobuk Gift Shop.
 Meet up with your local Alaskan guide who will regale you with their storytelling ...

-Grab a smoothie, some pastries or a breakfast sandwich at a nearby coffee shop, then head to the Alaska Public Lands Information Center.
+Anchorage walking tours explore the city and visit some of Anchorage's best attractions.
+Follow this step-by-step guide for a day of walking in Alaska. ...
 Rangers lead a 45-minute walking tour around downtown detailing Alaska history, and Anchorage's connections to national parks, state lands, and other public spaces.
-It might inspire you to roam a little farther.
+It might inspire you to ...

 The Historic Downtown Anchorage Walking Tour includes this historic event, as well as the colorful history of this first settlement.
 You'll learn about both through stories and photos that tie Anchorage's unique history to present day.
 And no Anchorage history tour is complete without a visit to the Oscar Anderson House Museum in Elderberry ...